Homemade Fig Jam With Fresh Figs (Without Pectin)

 - Allow the jam to cool for 15 minutes before using an immersion blender to smooth out jam.

-- Add jam to a clean, airtight jar and store in the fridge for up to two months.
+- Add jam to a clean, airtight jar and store in the fridge for up to three weeks.

 This was SO good!
 I love how easy it is and it is amazing with goat cheese.
 Thank you for this recipe!